healthfinch/policies/incident_response_policy.md

 * Workforce training, education, and awareness on information security incidents and required responses; and
 * Facilitation of clear communication of information security incidents with internal, as well as external, stakeholders

-## Applicable Standards from the HITRUST Common Security Framework

-* 02.f - Disciplinary Process
-* 06.f - Prevention of Misuse of Information Assets
-* 11.a - Reporting Information Security Events
-* 11.c - Responsibilities and Procedures
-* 11.a - Reporting Information Security Events

-## Applicable Standards from the HIPAA Security Rule

-* 164.308(a)(5)(i) – Security Awareness and Training
-* 164.308(a)(6) – Security Incident Procedures

 ## Incident Management Policies

 The healthfinch incident response process follows the process recommended by SANS, an industry leader in security (www.sans.org).
 Process flows are a direct representation of the SANS process.
 Review Appendix 1 for a flowchart identifying each phase.